jbmontgomery21/qlab-scripts/README.md

 ### add LX trigger.applescript
 -default hotkey ^L

--ask user for LX cue number and sets q name and number to match. default color to CYAN
+-ask user for LX cue number and sets q name and number to match. sets color to the color of this script cue

 -default format: (###) [cue name]